 5 night minimum stay

 My Standard Rate

 These prices are negotiable depending on the length of the stay.

 * A $ 500 security/holding fee is required when reserving for short stays $950 for multi-weeks.
-This is returned to you within 7 days of your departure minus the utilities (gas for heat in Winter) and clean up fee (€ 100).
+This is returned to you within 7 days of your departure minus the utilities (gas and elec.) and clean up fee (€ 100).